-The classroom teaching and family specialist staff offer support and helps families to:
+The Teaching staff and your FES offers support and helps families to:

-- Locate resources
+- Locate resources.

-- Discover strengths
+- Discover strengths.

-- > Set and achieve personal goals
+- Set and achieve personal goals.

-- > Obtain the necessary health screenings
+- Obtain the needed health screenings.

-- Understand how the program works
+- Understand how the program works.

-- > Provide home visits to enrolled families as needed
+- Provide home visits to enrolled families as needed.

-Family Partnership Process
+The Family Partnership Process

-When you join the Early Head Start Program, we start building a partnership with your family to help your child get ready for school and have positive outcomes for your family.
+When you join our program, we start building a partnership with your family to help your child get ready for school and have positive outcomes for your family.
 Congratulations on being enrolled!
 We have different ways to work together, like talking with teachers in the classroom, having meetings for parents or guardians, organizing events for families to participate in, offering workshops, visiting your home, and having conferences with teachers.
 Our program is made to fit the needs of each family.

-We will ask you to fill out two important surveys during the year: the Family Needs Assessment (done once) and the Family Outcomes Tool (done twice).
+We will ask you to fill out two important surveys during the year: the Family Needs Assessment (done once) and the Family Outcome Tool (done twice).
 These surveys help us understand your family's strengths and celebrate them with you.
-The Family Outcomes Tool also shows us how your family's daily routines change and grow over the year.

-The Family & Center Specialist (FCS) will talk with you about the surveys and help you set a Family Goal based on your interests and needs.
-The FCS will support you, and help you find any needed resources in the community.
+The Family Outcome Tool also shows us how your family's daily routines change and grow over the year.
+A Family Engagement Specialist (FES) will talk with you about the surveys and help you set a family goal based on your interests and needs.
+The FES will support you, and help you find any needed resources in the community.
 By working together, we can help your child succeed and support positive outcomes for your family.